let-def/texpresso/README.md

 binary.

 To work correctly, `texpresso` needs `texpresso-tonic` helper; when copying them, make sure they are both in the same directory.

+`M-x texpresso-display-output` will open a small window listing TeX warnings and errors on the current page.
+Use `M-x texpresso-next-page` and `M-x texpresso-previous-page` to move between pages without leaving Emacs.

+# Navigating TeXpresso window